Venice Island Retro Retreat Winter 2016-Spring 2017 Discounts Now Available(0 Reviews)

 Based on the 1950’s Ralph Twitchell design, the home has original terrrazzo floors, rich cypress walls, built-in cypress cabinetry and is furnished in authentic retro-style with original Heywood Wakefield furniture.
 From the fiesta ware dishes, 1950’s cutlery, and the canary yellow stove to the whimsically decorated, brightly colored bedrooms, this house is a fun journey through the 1950’s.
 1950’s records, 1950’s movies, records, as well as retro-games and books stock the entertainment cabinet.
 The chrome, curves, vivid colors, and accessories all evoke the era of Elvis, Eisenhower, and the space age.
 The gentle sea breezes waft through the clerestory windows to create a naturally cool space.
 The home is a shrine to the time when America cut loose after the depression and World War II.

-The home also contains all the modern conveniences - large flat screen LCD cable TV, VCR, DVD player, turntable, CD player, wireless internet, central air, Washer and Dryer, new stainless steel appliances including Bosch Dishwasher, microwave.
-Retro-rattan patio furniture, backyard grill, hammock, and bicycles complete the fun.
-Fruit trees, dramatic flowering royal poinciana trees, and lush tropical landscaping surround and shelter the house.
+The home also contains all the modern conveniences - large flat screen LCD cable TV, VCR, DVD player, turntable, CD player, wireless internet, central air, Washer and Dryer, new stainless steel appliances including Bosch Dishwasher, Bosch stove, SS kitchen aide refrigerator, SS microwave.
+Kitchen and baths just recently remodeled and updated but to retain original character.
+Granite and quartz countertops, cypress cabinetry.
+Retro-rattan patio furniture, bicycles, backyard grill, hammock, and bicycles complete the fun.
+Dramatic flowering royal poinciana and other trees, and lush tropical landscaping surround and shelter the house.
 You have not seen a house like this in 50 years.

 Downtown Venice and its environs are connected by a vast park system, Venetian Waterway Park, which enables walkers to circle the entire island on foot.
 Venice alone contains 27 parks.
 The most popular downtown park, Centennial Park gazebo hosts free concerts weekly.
 Every Saturday Centennial Park is the site of a farmers market selling local produce, flowers, along with arts and crafts.
 On Venice Avenue is a free public recreation center with basketball, tennis, shuffleboard courts, and children’s playground.